 Gerami Law PC can help ensure that you are receiving all the points to which you are entitled, and can suggest ways in which you can improve your competitiveness in the pool.

 STEP 1: CANDIDATES WILL CREATE AN ONLINE PROFILE

-Their applications will be ranked based on:
+Their applications will then be ranked based on many factors including:

-- Work experience
+- Years of work experience

 STEP 2: THE HIGHEST RANKING CANDIDATES WILL BE INVITED TO APPLY FOR PERMANENT RESIDENCE

-However, Quebec has a separate processing system for applications and the Express entry system will not affect its processes for immigration.
+Quebec has a separate processing system for applications and the Express entry system will not affect its processes for immigration.